DavideTrupia/Nitro-Spark/README.md

 ```
 docker network create --driver overlay --attachable spark-overlay-net
 ```
+Make sure the incoming and oucoming ports are open otherwise cannot bind the swarm deamon manager.
+Particularly creating a security group on AWS management console we can add inbounding rules and outbunding rules enabling the ports necessary for the connection.

 Now we can conclude by running the containers over the network created, on the machines accordingly.

 #### Spark Glossary